Skip to main content

 logo showing a beat and two mountains which reads huerta del valle jardin communitario

-Learn more and visit their website below!
+Learn more and visit their website!

-Master Gardeners and IERCD
+Master Gardeners

 Since 1981, the University of California Master Gardener Program has been extending UC research-based information about home horticulture, pest management, and sustainable landscape practices to California residents.
 UC Master Gardeners offer volunteer services and outreach to the general public in more than 50 California counties.
 The primary focuses of the UC Master Gardener Program in San Bernardino County are: